wjuniorgit/loop_page_view/README.md

 A new method, 'animateJumpToPage', has been added to 'LoopPageController'.
 This allows it to animate a jump to any page without having to build the intervening pages, provided that 'viewportFraction' is set to 1.0.

-The direction to which the 'LoopPageViewController' animates can be set by updating 'LoopPageViewController.scrollDirection'.
-'LoopScrollDirection.shortest' animates in the direction that requires the least amount of steps.
-On the other hand, 'LoopScrollDirection.forwards' always animates forwards, and 'LoopScrollDirection.backwards' always animates backwards.
+The direction to which the 'LoopPageViewController' animates can be set by updating 'LoopPageViewController.scrollBehavior'.
+'LoopScrollBehavior.shortest' animates in the direction that requires the least amount of steps.
+On the other hand, 'LoopScrollBehavior.forwards' always animates forwards, and 'LoopScrollBehavior.backwards' always animates backwards.

 ## Installation